revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

 Abstraction is spark is known as DStream or Discretized Stream, which is used to handle the streaming of data in real time.
-DStreams are built on method called RDDs which stands for Resilient Distributed Dataset, Spark’s core Data Abstraction.

 </details>
 </blockquote>